Abolitionism

-In Eastern Europe, groups organized to abolish the enslavement of the Roma in Wallachia and Moldavia, and to emancipate the serfs in Russia.
-Slavery was declared illegal in 1948 under the Universal Declaration of Human Rights.
-Islamic Republic of Mauritania was the last country to abolish slavery, with a presidential decree in 1981.
+In Eastern Europe, groups organized to abolish the enslavement of the Roma in Wallachia and Moldavia between 1843 and 1855, and to emancipate the serfs in Russia in 1861.
+The United States would pass the 13th Amendment in December 1865 after having just fought a bloody Civil War, ending slavery "except as a punishment for crime".
+In 1888, Brazil became the last country in the Americas to outlaw slavery.
+As the Empire of Japan annexed Asian countries, from the late 19th century onwards, archaic institutions including slavery were abolished in those countries.

+During the 20th century, the League of Nations founded a number of commissions, Temporary Slavery Commission (1924–1926), Committee of Experts on Slavery (1932) and the Advisory Committee of Experts on Slavery (1934–1939), which conducted international investigations of the institution of slavery and created international treaties, such as the 1926 Slavery Convention, to eradicate the institution worldwide.

+In 1948, slavery was declared illegal in the United Nations' Universal Declaration of Human Rights.
+By this time, the Arab world was the only region in the world where institutional chattel slavery was still legal.
+Slavery in Saudi Arabia, slavery in Yemen and slavery in Dubai were abolished in 1962–1963, with slavery in Oman following in 1970.

+Mauritania is the latest country to officially abolish slavery, with a presidential decree in 1981.
 Today, child and adult slavery and forced labour are illegal in almost all countries, as well as being against international law, but human trafficking for labour and for sexual bondage continues to affect tens of millions of adults and children.

 France

+Early abolition in metropolitan France

+Balthild of Chelles, herself a former slave, queen consort of Neustria and Burgundy by marriage to Clovis II, became regent in 657 since the king, her son Chlothar III, was only five years old.
+At some unknown date during her rule, she abolished the trade of slaves, although not slavery.
+Moreover, her (and contemporaneous Saint Eligius') favorite charity was to buy and free slaves, especially children.
+Slavery started to dwindle and would be superseded by serfdom.

 In 1315, Louis X, king of France, published a decree proclaiming that "France signifies freedom" and that any slave setting foot on French soil should be freed.
 This prompted subsequent governments to circumscribe slavery in the overseas colonies.

 Some cases of African slaves freed by setting foot on French soil were recorded such as the example of a Norman slave merchant who tried to sell slaves in Bordeaux in 1571.
-He was arrested and his slaves were freed according to a declaration of the Parlement of Guyenne which stated that slavery was intolerable in France, although it is a misconception that there were 'no slaves in France'; thousands of African slaves were present in France during the eighteenth century.
+He was arrested and his slaves were freed according to a declaration of the Parlement of Guyenne which stated that slavery was intolerable in France, although it is a misconception that there were 'no slaves in France'; thousands of African slaves were present in France during the 18th century.
 Born into slavery in Saint Domingue, Thomas-Alexandre Dumas became free when his father brought him to France in 1776.